Carnaval in Baranquilla

 From the Carnival of Blacks and Whites in Pasto, celebrating equality, to the Vallenato Festival in Valledupar, honoring traditional music.
 From the Feria de Cali in the salsa capital of the world, to the Feria de las Flores in Medellín, celebrating Paisa culture.
 And of course, the most internationally recognized: the Carnaval de Barranquilla, consistently ranked among the top carnivals worldwide.

 With roots dating back more than a century, influenced by Spanish, African, and Indigenous traditions, the Barranquilla Carnival has been declared by UNESCO a Masterpiece of the Oral and Intangible Heritage of Humanity.
 This year, it was celebrated from February 14 to 17.
+This year’s Carnaval welcomed over 820,000 visitors, with more than 25% coming from international destinations.
+In comparison, last year the event attracted nearly 800,000 visitors.
+This continued growth highlights how Colombia and this globally recognized festival are gaining increasing demand and popularity worldwide.

 The festivities begin with the iconic Battle of the Flowers, followed by parades of tradition and folklore, vibrant comparsas, music such as cumbia and mapalé, and emblematic characters like La Marimonda and El Monocuco.
 The celebration concludes with the symbolic Death of Joselito Carnaval, marking the farewell to the carnival spirit until next year.